broadinstitute/DEL-ML-Refactor/README.md

 ```

 Regarding the best practice to use t-SNE and more dicussions about the method, we recommend users to read this [blog post](https://distill.pub/2016/misread-tsne/) and this [video](https://www.youtube.com/watch?v=CsUqmug7ZMc)

-## Reference
-If you find our work useful in your research or if you use parts of this code please consider citing our paper:

-Author list, Paper Title, Journal, Year.
-Paper link